wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 The key methods to be considered are the **__init__**, **act**, **step**, **_preprocess** and **_learn** methods, which implement most of the required steps of the DQN algorithm.
 We will discuss some of the details of these in snippets below, and encourage to look at the full implementation using the hyperlinks provided.
+Some might have some details removed (like dev. changes during testing), so they might look a bit different than the originals from the repo.

 ```python